The Mystery of Edwin Drood (musical): Productions

-After Rupert Holmes wrote an initial draft that lasted three-and-a-half hours, and performed it, solo, for Joseph Papp, Gail Merrifield, and Wilford Leach, (the New York Shakespeare Festival's artistic director), Papp offered to produce the show as part of the Festival (also known as "Shakespeare in the Park"), and told Holmes that it would be immediately transferred to Broadway if it was deemed a success.
-The original production of The Mystery of Edwin Drood premiered in New York City's Central Park at the Delacorte Theatre on August 21, 1985 after only three weeks of rehearsals.
+After Rupert Holmes wrote an initial draft that lasted three-and-a-half hours and performed it, solo, for Joseph Papp, Gail Merrifield, and Wilford Leach, (the New York Shakespeare Festival's artistic director), Papp offered to produce the show as part of the Festival (also known as "Shakespeare in the Park") and told Holmes that it would be immediately transferred to Broadway if it was deemed a success.
+The original production of The Mystery of Edwin Drood premiered in New York City's Central Park at the Delacorte Theatre on August 21, 1985, after only three weeks of rehearsals.
 Notably, Holmes conceived most of the orchestrations himself, a rarity for a Broadway composer.

 After the final Festival performance on September 1, preparations for the Broadway transfer (retaining the original cast) immediately got underway.
 Following a great deal of editing (the Delacorte version contained 32 original songs and was nearly three hours long) The Mystery of Edwin Drood opened on Broadway at the Imperial Theatre on December 2, 1985.
-Roughly halfway through the run, the title of the musical was officially shortened to Drood (the name it continues to be licensed under).
-The show ran for 608 performances (not including 24 previews), and closed on May 16, 1987.
+The show ran for 608 performances (not including 24 previews) and closed on May 16, 1987.
 The Broadway production was produced by Papp and directed by Leach, with choreography by Graciela Daniele.

 The opening night cast of the Broadway production starred George Rose, Cleo Laine, John Herrera, Howard McGillin, Patti Cohenour, and Jana Schneider, who were all nominated for 1986 Tony Awards for their performances, as well as Betty Buckley in the title role.
 Donna Murphy, Judy Kuhn, and Rob Marshall were members of the ensemble.
 Marshall, who would later become best known as a theater/film director-choreographer, was the Dance Captain and Graciela Daniele's assistant choreographer.
 Kuhn (in her Broadway debut) served as the understudy to both Buckley and Cohenour, and then left in 1986 for her featured roles in Rags and, later, Les Mis.
 Before the show ended its run, Murphy, who was understudy to Cleo Laine and Jana Schneider, took over the title role.
 Other notable replacements during the show's run included Alison Fraser (taking over for Jana Schneider), Paige O'Hara (taking over for Donna Murphy as Drood after being her understudy), as well as Loretta Swit and later Karen Morrow, who stepped into Laine's roles.